run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-compute.md

 ### Set CPU resources

 A CPU resource consists of cores and memory.
-When GPU resources are requested a faire share of cores and meoert, relative to GPU request is granted.
+When GPU resources are requested the user interface will automatically present a proportional amount of CPU cores and memory (as set on the cluster side).

 !!!
 Note
-    If no resources are defined at all, the request is of an oppurtunistce nature, maeannign that it will look for any unallocated cpu node and tries to run the workload.
-But it could be preemted at any time without priorio notice (this could be very much relevant for testing and debugging).
+    If no GPU, CPU and memory resources are defined, the request will not be allocated any GPUs.
+The scheduler will create a container with no minimal CPU and memory.
+Such a job will run but is likely to be preempted at any time by other jobs.
+The scheme is relevant for testing and debugging purposes.